 “They should have taken a before and after picture,” exclaims one student, referring to the new roof constructed by Muslim and Jewish New York University students during a service trip to New Orleans.
-The scene is from the 2014 documentary Of Many, a film that chronicles the friendship of Rabbi Yehuda Sarna and Imam Khalid Latif, two of NYU’s University Chaplains, and that friendship’s impact on Sarna and Latif’s students.
+The scene is from the 2014 documentary Of Many, a film that chronicles the friendship of two NYU’s University Chaplains, Rabbi Yehuda Sarna and Imam Khalid Latif, and their friendship’s impact on their students.
 In the film, the students on the trip themselves undergo a kind of transformation, beginning as strangers but growing to trust and admire one another by the week’s end.
 The film takes its name from the Of Many Institute for Multifaith Leadership, which is housed under the umbrella of NYU’s Global Spiritual Life (GSL).
-Global Spiritual Life is an innovative community at NYU that seeks to create a space for “Beloved Community” among students, faculty, and staff even in a city whose immense diversity can easily be taken for granted.
+Global Spiritual Life is an innovative community at NYU that seeks to create a space for “Beloved Community” among students, faculty, and staff, even in a city whose immense diversity is easily taken for granted.

-Launched in 2012, Global Spiritual Life aims to place religion into larger conversations about diversity in higher education, and offer trainings, tools and experiences that cultivate belonging.
+Launched in 2012, Global Spiritual Life aims to foster conversations about the role of religion in diversity in higher education, and offer trainings, tools and experiences that cultivate belonging.
 GSL was founded by Linda Mills, Chelsea Clinton, Rabbi Sarna and Imam Latif.
-A center for religious and spiritual life was possible because university administrators and the Office of Student Affairs began to recognize the important role that religion and spirituality played in students’ lives.
-Further, religious groups were making about 50 percent of room reservation requests on campus, signaling to the university the vibrancy of the religious life on campus.
+A center for religious and spiritual life was first proposed when university administrators and the Office of Student Affairs began to recognize the important role that religion and spirituality played in students’ lives.
+Religious groups were making about 50 percent of room reservation requests on campus, signaling the vibrancy of religious life on campus.
 Additionally, the friendship and collaborative work of Rabbi Sarna and Imam Latif, highlighted in the documentary, presented “multifaith collaboration in this way that was transformative for students.”

 GSL has developed a religious and spiritual literacy training session called Faith Zone.
-Faith Zone is one of a number of “Zone” trainings at NYU that provide the tools for students and staff to engage with diversity including Mindfulness Zone and Belonging Zone.
-Faith Zone, which has trained over 5,000 students and staff, aims to help create climate on campus that is more open to, and aware of, the religious lives of students, even as religion, as a form of identity, can be particularly challenging to talk about. “[B]eing able to communicate about deeply-held personal beliefs, religious or otherwise…is an important life skill and a teachable life skill,” says Ennis.
+Faith Zone is one of a number of “Zone” trainings at NYU that provide the tools for students and staff to engage with diversity.
+Faith Zone, which has trained over 5,000 students and staff, aims to help create a climate on campus that is more open to, and aware of, the religious lives of students, given that religion is a personal subject that can be challenging to talk about. “[B]eing able to communicate about deeply-held personal beliefs, religious or otherwise…is an important life skill and a teachable life skill,” says Ennis.
 Participants in Faith Zone trainings reflect on their own religious or spiritual backgrounds, explore the impact of religion and spirituality in various contexts, and discuss the resources available at NYU to help create an environment conducive to religious and spiritual inclusion and growth.

 Soon, even more will be trained through GSL’s newest initiative, “Belonging Zone,” a training that responds to current students’ professed lack of belonging on college campuses.
 Through a mixture of group activities, self-reflection, and mindfulness tools, the training helps students to identify their own voice, gain new tools to share its power, and participate in difficult conversations with others to cultivate more belonging, care, and connection for all.

 GSL has two programs particularly geared towards developing student leaders, in addition to providing support for student-led initiatives.
-GSL’s Student Multifaith Advisory Council (SMAC) is particularly geared towards developing student leaders, in addition to providing support for student-led initiatives.
-SMAC is a diverse group of around 15 students who serve as the student representatives of GSL.
+GSL’s Student Multifaith Advisory Council (SMAC) is a diverse group of around 15 students who serve as the student representatives of GSL and provide support for student-led initiatives.
 They meet on a weekly basis for dialogue and program planning.
 There are also a number of student-led initiatives, including a Muslim-Jewish dialogue, a Muslim-Christian dialogue, and MOSAIC, an interfaith student of color group.
 On the academic side of their work, GSL supports the first academic minor in Multifaith and Spiritual Leadership, housed at NYU’s Silver School of Social Work.
-The minor includes the courses, “Multifaith Leadership in the 21st Century,” co-taught by Rabbi Sarna and Imam Latif, “What Really Matters?
-Leadership with No Regrets,” taught by Yael Shy and Imam Latif, and “Answering the Call,” a service learning course taught by Melissa Carter.
+The minor includes a range of courses including: “Multifaith Leadership in the 21st Century,” co-taught by Rabbi Sarna and Imam Latif; “What Really Matters?
+Leadership with No Regrets,” taught by Yael Shy and Imam Latif; and “Answering the Call,” a service learning course taught by Melissa Carter.

-Through GSL’s programming, many students are experiencing a transformation.
+Through GSL’s programming, many students have had transformative experiences that reshape their views on spirituality and religion.
 What will it mean to have NYU graduates who have benefitted from, and are oriented towards, multifaith engagement and campus-wide belonging?
 As more of the Global Spiritual Life alumni enter the workplace in various capacities, it remains to be seen what impact they will have on New York City and beyond.

 Of Many.
 Dir.
 Linda Mills.
 2014.
 Film.;